Gino Foti - Deep Devotion: J. S. Bach on Bass Guitar

 Toccata and Fugue in D minor, BWV 565

-"This can only be the devil, or Bach himself." ~ attributed to a village organist, while hearing somebody else playing inside his church
+"This can only be the Devil, or Bach himself." ~ attributed to a village organist standing outside his church, while hearing somebody else playing inside.

 The Toccata and Fugue in D minor is arguably J. S. Bach's most popular organ work, and the most recognizable in the instrument's repertoire.